domibies/HL7lite/README.md

 ### Get List of list of repeated segments by name

-For example if you have multiple IN1 segments
+For example if there are multiple IN1 segments

 ````cSharp
 List<Segment> IN1List = message.Segments("IN1");
 ````

-### Access a particular occurrence from multiple IN1s you can provide the index
+### Access a particular occurrence from multiple IN1s providing the index

-Please note index 1 will give you 2nd element from list
+Note index 1 will return the 2nd element from list

 ````cSharp
 Segment IN1_2 = message.Segments("IN1")[1];